 - Immediately report it to a chapter officer.

-The purpose in providing this information is not because any members intend to haze pledges.
+The purpose in providing this information is not because any members intend to haze new members.
 However, when there are several personalities in a chapter, there is a remote possibility that some individual may, on the spur of the moment, ignore the Chapter's prohibition on hazing, and attempt a hazing activity with a new member.
 Everyone should understand their rights and not be intimidated.

 Each member has a personal responsibility not to condone any sort of hazing.